 Competition for mediator positions within your state court system can be fierce.
 Mediators make great jobs for seniors, especially if those who have a background in counseling or the law.
 Mediators serve as part of the judicial system and help parties come to an agreement on divorce, child custody and other legal disputes.
 Mediators are appointed to the position, which is why a vast network of contacts and experience will come in handy, making this one of the ideal jobs for older workers.

 Requirements for mediators vary from state to state.
 Some states only require a Bachelor's degree while others prefer a Master's or Juris Doctor.
 Aspiring mediators will have to undergo about 20 hours of training. but once it's over they can work for the court system or be in business for themselves.

 National Institutes of Health

-The National Institutes of Health actively recruits older workers through a number of initiatives, and placed at the top of the AARP's 2013 list of the top employers for older people.
+The National Institutes of Health has plenty of government jobs for people over 50 through a number of initiatives and is one of the AARP's top employers for older people.
 The NIH participates in more than 50 job fairs a year and sends job opening notices to its own retirees, urging them to return to the workplace.
-The NIH offers telecommuting options for workers and provides equipment such as technology to help seniors with low vision.
-Everything from temporary to part- and full-time positions are available for seniors in areas such as science, administration and executive leadership.
+The NIH also offers telecommuting options for many workers and provides equipment such as technology to help seniors with low vision.
+Temporary, part-time, and full-time jobs for older workers are available in areas such as science, administration and executive leadership.
 The benefits, like those at many federal jobs, are extensive.